keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 ## astro version

 Displays the running versions of both the Astro CLI and the Astronomer platform to which you are authenticated.
-If the minor versions of the Astro CLI and your Astronomer platform don't match, we encourage you to upgrade.
+Astronomer recommends upgrading when the minor versions of the Astro CLI and your Astronomer platform don't match.

 ### Usage